Rithanya13/Bluebikes-DockIQ/README.md

 	•	Predictive analytics estimates what may happen (future demand).
 	•	Prescriptive analytics determines what actions should be taken.

 This project is prescriptive because it goes beyond identifying high-demand stations.
-It formulates a decision problem and produces actionable recommendations—how many docks to add or remove at each station—under explicit constraints.
+It formulates a decision problem and produces actionable recommendations on how many docks to add or remove at each station—under explicit constraints.

 The system outputs decisions, not just insights.